developer3389/network-censorship-analysis/README.md

 #### The Nuclear Option: White-listing and Total Isolation
 A censor may attempt to cut off the global internet and transition the country to a "white-list" system, leaving only a state-run intranet.
 However, for patriots who sincerely care about the well-being of the country's constitutional order, it is crucial to advise their leader against implementing such measures: the economic collapse and social backlash triggered by isolation will only serve as the fastest path to destabilization.
 Furthermore, those promoting the concept of white-listing are, from the perspective of economists, inadvertently undermining the constitutional order and the nation's stability.

+#### What if Whitelists are Enforced?
+If a regime reaches the point of implementing a nationwide whitelist, citizens should simply grab some popcorn.
+When a country becomes so intellectually and technologically bankrupt that it chooses complete digital isolation, it has already sealed its own fate.
+The ensuing systemic collapse will be entirely self-inflicted, driven by the regime’s own incompetence.

 #### The Final Statement
 It is logical to conclude that when the cost of bypassing a nation’s digital defenses is reduced to a mere 200 lines of Go code, the verdict is clear: the current censorship infrastructure is obsolete.